 Included in the proposed land use and zoning changes are 29 beachfront parcels (Changes Nos.
 32-49 and 53-62) that are proposed to be redesignated from Single Family Medium (SFM) to Multi-Family (MF).
 Additionally, the LCPA proposes to redesignate 3 beachfront parcels (Changes Nos.
-29-31) from SFM to Neighborhood

-Commercial (CN), and one parcel from SFM to Community Commercial (Change No. 50).
+29-31) from SFM to Neighborhood Commercial (CN), and one parcel from SFM to Community Commercial (Change No. 50).
 All of these 33 parcels are located on Carbon Beach.
 While five of the parcels are vacant (according to information from the Los Angeles County Assessor), the majority of these parcels are developed with existing single family residences.
-Given the existing pattern of development, it is unclear why these parcels would be designated for multifamily or commercial use.
-Additionally, increasing the density of residential development on beachfront parcels raises issue with regard to adverse impacts related to visual and scenic resources, parking/public access, and onsite wastewater treatment.
+In adopting the LCP, the Commission designated the subject parcels as Single Family Medium density, in part in recognition of the existing pattern of development.
+Increasing the density of residential development on beachfront parcels from single family to multi-family raises issue with regard to adverse impacts related to visual and scenic resources, traffic and parking/public access, storm wave hazards, sea level rise, and onsite wastewater treatment.